zchee/kubernetes-docs/docs/admin/kubeadm_config_upload_from-flags.md

       --pod-network-cidr string              Specify range of IP addresses for the pod network.
 If set, the control plane will automatically allocate CIDRs for every node.
       --service-cidr string                  Use alternative range of IP address for service VIPs. (default "10.96.0.0/12") --service-dns-domain string            Use alternative domain for services, e.g. "myorg.internal". (default "cluster.local")
       --token string                         The token to use for establishing bidirectional trust between nodes and masters.
+The format is [a-z0-9]{6}\.[a-z0-9]{16} - e.g. abcdef.0123456789abcdef
       --token-ttl duration                   The duration before the bootstrap token is automatically deleted.
 If set to '0', the token will never expire. (default 24h0m0s)
 ```